opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 -  Entropy
    Loss：The agent is encouraged to perform more diverse actions by adding an additional entropy regularization term to the loss function.

--  Noise-based
+-  Noise-Based
    Exploration：Exploration is achieved by adding noise to the parameter space of observations, actions, and even the network.

-Intrinsic reward-based exploration
+Intrinsic Reward-Based Exploration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the more important methods in exploring mechanism design is to design special rewards to stimulate the "curiosity" of the agent.
-Generally, we refer to the rewards given by the environment as \**extrinsic rewards**\ , and the reward given by the exploration mechanism is called \**intrinsic reward**\.
+Generally, we refer to the rewards given by the environment as \ **extrinsic rewards**\ , and the reward given by the exploration mechanism is called \ **intrinsic reward**\.

 We hope to achieve two things by adding this additional intrinsic reward: